(2 votes, average: 5.00 out of 5, rated)

 Follow the steps given below to disable a network adapter (general steps):

 The Killer Prioritization Engine is a network traffic prioritization configuration or feature that prioritizes particular sorts of data, for instance, game data or streaming video.
-In a nutshell, it automatically handles network traffic to guarantee you have the quickest and most consistent connection possible.
+It automatically handles network traffic to guarantee you have the quickest and most consistent connection possible.

 However, in some situations, Killer Prioritization Engine might cause problems with HTTPS traffic, resulting in the err_ssl_bad_record_mac_alert error.
 You can disable this function to avoid this.